Shanghai: Geography

 The urban area of Shanghai in 2016, along with its major islands.
 From northwest to southeast: Chongming, Changxing, Hengsha, and the Jiuduansha shoals off Pudong.
 The Yangtze's natural sediment discharge can be seen.

-Shanghai is located on the Yangtze Estuary of China's east coast, with the Yangtze River to the north and Hangzhou Bay to the south, with the East China Sea to the east.
+Shanghai is located on the Yangtze Estuary of China's east coast, with the Yangtze River to the north, Hangzhou Bay to the south, and the East China Sea to the east.
 The land is formed by the Yangtze's natural deposition and modern land reclamation projects.
 It has sandy soil, and skyscrapers have to be built with deep concrete piles to avoid sinking into the soft ground.
 The provincial-level Municipality of Shanghai administers the estuary and many of its surrounding islands.
 It borders the provinces of Zhejiang to the south and Jiangsu to the west and north.
 The municipality's northernmost point is on Chongming Island, the second-largest island in mainland China after its expansion during the 20th century.

-Shanghai is located on an alluvial plain and the vast majority of its 6340.5 km2 land area is flat, with an average elevation of 4 m.
+Shanghai is located on an alluvial plain and the vast majority of its 6340.5 sqkm land area is flat, with an average elevation of 4 m.
 Tidal flat ecosystems exist around the estuary, but they have been reclaimed for agricultural purposes.
 The city's few hills, such as She Shan, lie to the southwest; its highest point is the peak of Dajinshan Island (103 m) in Hangzhou Bay.
 Shanghai has rivers, canals, streams, and lakes, and it is known for its rich water resources as part of the Lake Tai drainage basin.

 Downtown Shanghai is bisected by the Huangpu River, a man-made tributary of the Yangtze created by order of Lord Chunshen during the Warring States period.
-The historic center of the city was located on the west bank of the Huangpu (Puxi), near the mouth of Suzhou Creek, connecting it with Lake Tai and the Grand Canal.
+The historic centre of the city was located on the west bank of the Huangpu (Puxi), near the mouth of Suzhou Creek, connecting it with Lake Tai and the Grand Canal.
 The central financial district, Lujiazui, was established on the east bank of the Huangpu (Pudong).
 Along Shanghai's eastern shore, the destruction of local wetlands due to the construction of Pudong International Airport has been partially offset by the protection and expansion of a nearby shoal, Jiuduansha, as a nature preserve.